12 Super Fun Vegetarian Snacks

 Vegetarian Snacks – Overview

-Everyone needs quick, delicious vegetarian snacks from time to time, but if you’re a vegetarian, it can be tough to find one when you’re on the go.
+Everyone needs quick, delicious vegetarian snacks occasionally, but if you’re a vegetarian, it can be challenging to find one when you’re on the go.

-The next time you’re looking for a quick and healthy snack, consider one of these tasty vegetarian options.
+The next time you need a quick and healthy snack, consider one of these tasty vegetarian options.

 1. Avocado Toast

-You can add almost anything on top of avocado toast to make it even better.
+You can add almost anything to avocado toast to make it even better.
 It’s an excellent source of fiber and potassium, so there’s no need to feel guilty about having this tasty treat.

-Just grab a piece of toast (preferably whole grain) and top it with half of an avocado mashed into guacamole form.
+Grab a piece of toast (preferably whole grain) and top it with half an avocado mashed into guacamole.
 Add salt and pepper for an extra kick!

 2. Hummus and Carrots